-Supervised, Semisupervised and Unsupervised Learning

-- The way our learning tasks have been introduced relied on the availability of a training data set.
-For this reason, such tasks belong to the family of problems known as supervised learning.
-However, there are learning problems where the dependent variable is not known, or it may be known for a small percentage of the available training data.
-In such cases, we refer to clustering and semisupervised learning, respectively.
-Clustering is also known as unsupervised learning. - In this series of lectures, most of the emphasis will be on supervised learning.
-Clustering and semi-supervised learning are treated in detail in - S. Theodoridis, K. Koutroumbas "Pattern Recognition", 4th Ed., Academic Press.
-2009.
+University of Athens Supervised, Semisupervised and Unsupervised Learning - Learning that relies on the availability of an input-output training set is known as supervised learning.
+However, there are learning tasks, where the dependent variable is not known, or it may be known for a small percentage of the available training data.
+In such cases, we refer to unsupervised and semisupervised learning, respectively.
+Clustering is a case of unsupervised learning, where the goal is to unravel how data are grouped together. - In this series of lectures, most of the emphasis will be on supervised learning.
+Clustering and semi-supervised learning are treated in detail in S. Theodoridis, K. Koutroumbas "Pattern Recognition", 4th Ed., Academic Press, 2009.